 After years of promising it, Google has officially rolled out mobile-first indexing.
-If this is news to you, h’oh boy, we have lots to talk about.
+If this is news to you, h’oh boy, you have lots to talk to your SEO consultant about.

 This shift towards mobile-first indexing has been in the works since 2016, which is right around the time that mobile web browsing surpassed desktop browsing.
 It makes a lot of sense.
 Most users will rate your site based on your mobile experience, so why shouldn’t Google?

 The writing is now very much on the wall: Your mobile site needs to be as good as your desktop site, or better.
 That doesn’t just mean SEO optimization.
 Your mobile site always needs to be fluid and flawless for user experience (UX) and conversion rate optimization (CRO).

 What You Need to Know About Literally Every Google Update… Ever